Skip to content

 Model to use for image generation when the agent’s model doesn’t support it natively.

-Must be a model that supports image generation via the ImageGenerationTool builtin.
+Must be a model that supports image generation via the ImageGenerationTool native tool.
 This requires a conversational model with image generation support, not a dedicated image-only API.
 Examples:

 • 'openai-responses:gpt-5.4' — OpenAI model with image generation support